adambraimbridge/next-syndication-api/README.md

 - restart `next-router`
 - `cd` into `next-syndication-api` and `make run-local`
 - go to https://local.ft.com:5050/syndication/user-status to confirm everything is working

-If you see an error that port 3255 is already being used, use `lsof -n -i :3255 | grep LISTEN` to find out its PID and `ps -p THE_PID` to find out what that process is.
-Sometimes PM2 doesn't stop properly, and you can use `kill THE_PID` to stop it.

 This will start the `next-syndication-api` the associated worker processes and the republishing contract and history pages using [PM2](https://www.npmjs.com/package/pm2) and tail the logs for all HTTP servers/processes.